fjvallarino/monomer/tasks.md

   - Add user documentation

 Maybe postponed after release?
-  - ZStack should set _weIsTopLayer based on used space
   - Reimplement containerIgnoreEmptyClick
   - Box should allow setting size of children and ignore the rest
   - Check multiple resize when opening dialogs